 If I take a DUI blood test, will my driver's license be suspended in Nevada?

 Perhaps, but probably not right away.
 Drivers who elect to take a breath test and fail it will have their driver's license suspended immediately . . . but drivers who take just a blood test usually will not face license suspension until the test results come back, which may not be for several weeks.

 If the DUI blood test results come back with an “illegal per se” BAC reading of 0.08 or above, the Nevada DMV will mail the driver a notice of the suspension and their right to request a Las Vegas DMV hearing to contest it.
-The suspension may last three months to three years or more depending on the nature of the case.
+The suspension may last up to three years or more depending on the nature of the case.
 (NRS 484C.220)